-Maraq is the Somali umbrella term for hearty broth-based soups — from quick-cooking versions for everyday lunch to slow 2-hour preparations for celebrations.
-The dish reflects Indian Ocean spice trade influence (xawaash) layered onto pastoral meat-and-vegetable cooking traditions.
-Every Somali household has a maraq recipe; some families make it weekly, others daily.
-The Mogadishu version tends to be thinner and more brothy; the diaspora version (Minneapolis, Toronto) tends to be thicker and stew-like.
-Italian influence shows in occasional addition of pasta or rice in the broth.
+Maraq is the Somali umbrella term for hearty broth-based soups — from quick everyday-lunch versions to slow 2-hour preparations for special occasions.
+It carries Indian Ocean spice-trade influence (xawaash) layered onto pastoral meat-and-vegetable cooking.
+Every Somali household has a maraq; some make it weekly, others daily.
+The Mogadishu version tends to be thinner and brothier; the diaspora version (Minneapolis, Toronto) thicker and more stew-like.
+Italian influence shows in the occasional pasta or rice added to the broth.

 Ladle maraq into a bowl — golden-amber broth with chunks of fall-apart-tender beef, soft potato cubes, sweet carrot rounds, bell-pepper bits, swirls of oil from the meat fat.
 First spoonful: deep beef savor floods, xawaash perfume rises (cardamom-cumin-cinnamon), tomato sweetness, ginger warmth.
 The meat melts.
 Tear off anjero, dip, eat.
 Spoon the broth slowly.
 With Somali tea and a few dates on the side, this is the Mogadishu rainy-day perfect bowl.